 I am a registered dietitian nutritionist, with a BS degree in dietetics from Purdue University and a dietetic internship at Barnes Hospital/Washington University Medical Center.
 After a few years as a hospital clinical dietitian, I pursued a Master’s degree in nutrition from Cornell University, where I also became a Lecturer and Clinical Instructor.

 One of my personal philosophies is that being actively involved is what makes a difference for causes I value and for my own growth.
-Previously serving a three-year term as co-director of the Wellness/Cardiovascular Health subunit of the SCAN dietetic practice group, followed by a year as SCAN’s Chair, I now serve on the board as Past-Chair.
+Starting with a three-year term as co-director of the Wellness/Cardiovascular Health subunit of the SCAN dietetic practice group, and ultimately serving as SCAN’s Chair, I enjoyed six years of serving on the board.
 Previously, I served as president of my local dietetic association, as well as president or board chair of multiple local charitable organizations.

 I am a member of these professional organizations: